Authmaker/documentation/build-backend/define-schema.md

 title: Define the schema
 ---

-TODO: Determine how to make this more 'universal' because the below incarnation is from the more step-by-step tutorial for the blog.

-Similar to defining models with Ember, we need to define the schema for the model objects in our database.
+Similar to defining models with Ember, we need to define the schema for the models in our database.
 [Mongoose](http://mongoosejs.com/index.html) is a Javascript library that allows us to model data for MongoDB.
+Since the application structure has already been generated, creating a new model is as easy as making a new file.

-In the models folder, create `post.js` and define the schema for the post model:
+Let's say we are working on the backend server for a blog and need to perform CRUD actions on posts.
+In the models folder, create `post.js` and define the schema for the **post** model as shown below.
+You can use the generated file `models/example.js` for formatting reference.

 ```javascript
 // models/post.js